cgmartin/CgmConfigAdmin/README.md

 Features / Goals
 ----------------
-* Settings can be easily configured for a particular Form input type (Radio, Select, MultiCheckbox, Text, Range, etc.) [COMPLETE]
+* Settings can be easily configured for a particular Form input type (Radio, Select, MultiCheckbox, Text, Range, etc.)
 * Preview settings in the administrator's browser before publishing to all users.
-[COMPLETE]
+* Multiple rendering options for the settings form.
+(Two included form view helpers: Fieldsets and Accordian)
 * Twitter Bootstrap v2 UI classes (All but error messages are styled) [IN PROGRESS]
-* Multiple rendering options for the settings form.
-(Two included form view helpers: Fieldsets and Accordian) [COMPLETE]
+* Tooltip support [INCOMPLETE]
 * View Helper to alert when in Preview Mode [INCOMPLETE]
-* Tooltip support [INCOMPLETE]
 * Table of Contents view helper with Scrollspy (for long pages of settings) [INCOMPLETE]
 * Integration with [ZfcAdmin](https://github.com/ZF-Commons/RFC/wiki/RFC:-ZfcAdmin) [INCOMPLETE]